peeweek/VFXDoc/docs/shaders/overview.md

 When all the vertices of the geometry have been processed by the vertex shader, the GPU enters the **rasterization **phase.

-At this time, the hardware will try to **determine all the pixels that will have to be drawn on screen**.
+At this time, the graphics card will try to **determine all the pixels that will have to be drawn on screen**, by removing un-necessary ones.
+This removal operation is called **culling**.

-During this stage, the hardware can perform the following:
+<u>During this stage, the hardware can perform the following:</u>

-- Pixel culling for off-screen triangles
+- **Pixel culling** for off-screen triangles
-- Back-face culling depending on how the draw call was configured.
+- **Face culling** depending on how the draw call was configured.
 (Culling front faces, back faces or no culling at all)
-- Pixel culling based on a Z-Buffer to cull pixels based on depth.
+- **Pixel culling** based on a Z-Buffer to cull pixels based on depth.
 - If a stencil operation is set, it will be executed here too.
 - Write depths in Z-Buffer if configured in render states.

+> **Why Culling?
+Can't we do it already in the shader using an opacity mask ?**
+>
+> Culling during the rasterization is mostly efficient as it will reduce the actual number of pixels that will be executed

 Also, at this time, the per-vertex values will become interpolated to be available per-pixel.
 (This is for instance this operation that computes the vertex color gradient interpolations).

-The rasterization is a fixed pass and is not programmable such as a vertex or pixel shader.
+The rasterization is a fixed pass and is not as programmable as a vertex or pixel shader.

 ### 4 - Pixel (fragment) shader

-In the end, for each pixel candidate (fragment) that has suceeded to the rasterization phase and is about to be drawn on screen, the pixel shader computes the final color that will have to be rendered.
-Based on the interpolated data recieved by the rasterizer, we can now read textures based on geometry uv’s, compute lighting based on interpolated vertex normals (or normalmaps), read vertex colors to modify the output, etc.
+When the rasterization phase is over, a pixel shader is run, for each pixel candidate (fragment) that has succeeded to the rasterization phase and is about to be drawn on screen.

+The pixel shader computes the final value (often, a color) that will have to be rendered.
+Based on the interpolated data received by the rasterizer, we can now read textures based on geometry UVs, compute lighting based on interpolated vertex Normals (or Normal maps), read vertex colors to modify the output, etc.

 The output of a pixel shader is, most of the time, a color value.
-In some cases, one pixel shader can output multiplue values.
+In some cases, one pixel shader can output multiple values.
 This value (or these values) are output to the initially set **RenderTarget**

 ## Transferring Attributes from one state to another.